SpenceKonde/megaTinyCore/README.md

 ## Serial (UART) Support
 All of the 0/1-series parts have a single hardware serial port (UART or USART); the 2-series parts have two.
 It works exactly like the one on official Arduino boards (except that there is no auto-reset, unless you've wired it up by fusing the UPDI pin as reset (requiring either HV-UPDI or the Optiboot bootloader to upload code), or set up an "ersatz reset pin" as described elsewhere in this document).
 See the pinout charts for the locations of the serial pins.

+Prior to putting the part into a sleep mode, or otherwise disabling it's ability to transmit, be sure that it has finished sending the data in the buffer by calling `Serial.flush()`, otherwise the serial port will emit corrupted charachters.

 ### Pin Swapping
 On all parts, the UART pins can be swapped to an alternate location.
 This is configured using the `Serial.swap()` or `Serial.pins()` methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This must be called **before** calling `Serial.begin()`.